mobizt/ESP-Mail-Client/README.md

   Serial.println();

   // Set the session config
-  session.server.host_name = "outlook.office365.com"; //for outlook.com
+  config.server.host_name = "outlook.office365.com"; //for outlook.com
-  session.server.port = 993; // for SSL or 143 for Plain or TLS with STARTTLS
+  config.server.port = 993; // for SSL or 143 for Plain or TLS with STARTTLS
-  session.login.email = "your Email address";
+  config.login.email = "your Email address";
-  session.login.password = "your Email password";
+  config.login.password = "your Email password";

-  // Declare the IMAP_Config object used for user defined IMAP operating options
+  // Declare the IMAP_Data object used for user defined IMAP operating options
-  // and contains the IMAP operating result IMAP_Config config;
+  // and contains the IMAP operating result
+  IMAP_Data imap_data;

-  // Set to enable the message content which will be stored in the IMAP_Config data config.enable.html = true;
+  // Set to enable the message content which will be stored in the IMAP_Data data config.enable.html = true;
   config.enable.text = true;

   // Connect to the server
-  imap.connect(&session /* session credentials */, &config /* operating options and its result */);
+  imap.connect(&config, &imap_data);

   // Open or select the mailbox folder to read the message imap.selectFolder("INBOX");